LATEEF-hub/Portfolio1/README.md

     3. As a First Time Visitor, I also want to locate their social media links to see their following on social media to determine how trusted and known they are.
         1. Once the new visitor has read the About Us and What We Do text, they will notice the Why We are Loved So Much section.
         2. The user can also scroll to the bottom of any page on the site to locate social media links in the footer.
-        3. At the bottom of the Contact Us page, the user is told underneath the form, that alternatively they can contact the organisation on social media which highlights the links to them.
+        3. At the bottom of the Contact Us page, the user is told underneath the form, that alternatively they can contact the restaurant on social media which highlights the links to them.

 -   #### Returning Visitor Goals